wayfair-archive/kombucha/README.md

    * flag the values `"true"` and `"false"` (which should probably be `true` and `false` instead)
 * `string-numbers`
    * flag, for example, `"99.0"` (as opposed to `99.0`).
 This check should probably be used sparingly as there are plenty of pseudo-numeric values that nevertheless are best represented as strings (for example: opaque identifiers, or zip codes in the United States)
+* `strict-equality`
+    * ensure that the `JSON` from the response is exactly the same as the reference on disk.

 ### Default checks